 Office of Experiments with Monsoon Assemblages at Venice Biennale of Architecture 2021

-Office of Experiments have worked with Monsoon Assemblages on an architectural installation titled ‘Between the Dragon Fly and the Barometer’, which examines the Indian Ocean monsoon from the perspective of the Globe Skimmer dragonfly and the impact of climate change on it.
+Office of Experiments was delighted to be able to respond to Monsoon Assemblages (School of Architecture and Cities at University of Westminster) invitation to work together on an installation titled ‘Between the Dragon Fly and the Barometer’ for the Venice Biennale of Architecture, which examines the Indian Ocean monsoon from the perspective of the Globe Skimmer dragonfly and the impact of climate change on it.

 Talking about the installation, Dr Lindsay Bremner said: “In responding to the question posed by the curator of the 2021 Venice Architecture Biennale, Hashim Sarkis, ‘How will we live together?’, Monsoon Assemblages teamed up with Neal White’s Office of Experiments to design an installation framed by the monsoon and the flight of the Globe Skimmer dragonfly.
 By drawing connections between geology, meteorology, monsoonal cities and nonhuman lifeways, our installation highlights the mutual entanglement of human and nonhumans in changing climates.”